lwhiteley/node-wildcard/README.md

 Allowed non-string types for inclusion are: `number`, `boolean`, `regexp`

-There are also special non-string types that return `filtered collections` instead a `bool`.
+There are also special non-string types that return `filtered collections` instead of a `boolean`.

 Special non-string types: `array`, `object`